eloritzkovitz/atlaset/docs/atlas/map.md

 ## **Customizing appearance**

-You can customize the map's appearance with the `map settings`.
+You can customize the map's appearance with the `Map Settings`.
 For more information on how to tweak your map to your likeness, continue to the next section.

 ## **Learn more**